jlu5/SupyPlugins/NoTrigger/README.md

 Now our bot is really foolproof, right?

 Almost!
 What about color stripping modes?
-We'll have to append messages with a space too if those are set...
+We'll have to prepend matching messages with a space too if those are set...

 #### Before:
 ```